 To help you gain influence and build your own brand credibility LinkedIn Guru Hammad Siddiqui he has created a course on How to Improve Linkedin Profile – For Supply Chain Professionals.
 In this 1 hr 13 min course Hammad has given all the tips to make your LinkedIn Profile – ALL STAR with plenty of successful LinkedIn profile examples.

-You can access this course for free!
-By choosing FREE Subscription of SCMDOJO
+You can access this course for only $39 !
+By choosing Student Subscription plan of SCMDOJO

 Contents for Target Audience and Personas

 Fantastic Feedback Channels

 Having a severe business issue that requires expert solutions?
 Or do you need an outside, impartial view?
 Ask fellow LinkedIn Supply Chain group followers.
 Some requests get great engagement because they seek professional opinions, not leads, and you are giving the group an opportunity to shine.
 Chances are you would personally appreciate the input from your fellow group members if you met them physically.
 Do not forget to thank group members who gave passionate responses.